kfchou/kfchou.github.io/_posts/2026-01-07-agentic-coding.md

 - **Enforce test-driven development**: Use the `test-driven-development` skill to keep TDD discipline within your current context so tests inform the code you're actively writing
 - **Follow API design standards**: Skills like `api-design-standards` guide you as you build, applied consistently to every endpoint you create

-Superpowers is designed to be a community-driven effort.
+Superpowers is designed to be a community-driven marketplace of Agents and Skills.
 Exciting to see how it will grow!

 #### wshobson/agents ([GitHub](https://github.com/wshobson/agents))